 No one stops me.

 Get out to the woods.
 Stop in the shade by a little creek.
 Open the trunk and dump the bag right there.
-A whole sampler of the Rolex lineup.
-A plat Daytona, a few gold Presidents.
+A whole Rolex sampler-plate.
+Plat Daytona, a few gold Presidents.
 A few old Subbies but no Bakelite.
-Some random trade-ins: old Calatrava, fat Panerai, sleek new Moser QP.
+Some random trade-ins: old Calatrava, fat Radiomir, sleek new Moser QP.
 A few strings of pearls, pieces of estate jewelry.
 Dull shine in the trunk of my car.

 She said it was worth about four hundred grand.
 She loved adding up the prices – standing there at work, dreaming on it, smiling to herself while she helped some teenager finance an engagement ring.
 I’ll get twelve cents on the dollar.
 Maybe they’ll go up a point or two.
 Won’t hurt to try.
 I’ll get what I get.
 I’ll be paid by the end of the day.

-I want to take a picture of what they did to me.
+I want to take a picture of my face.
+Of what they did to me.
 Show the world.
 Get justice.
-Vengeance at least.
+Vengeance.
+Anything.
+Something.